When Your School-Age Child Needs a Test, Procedure, or Surgery

 May cry as a response to anxiety or stress

 Prepare ahead of time to help make the visit to the doctor or hospital less frightening.
-Studies have shown that children who are prepared experience less anxiety about their medical treatment than children who are not prepared.
+Studies have shown that children who are prepared are less anxious about their medical treatment than children who are not prepared.

 Other suggestions to ease the way: